DudeYarvie/BK_Precision_1823A---PySerial_Example/README.md

 # File Descriptions
-*BK_Precision_1823A_PySerial_Example.py* provides the example for using PySerial to control the BK Precision 1823A
+*BK_Precision_1823A_PySerial_Example.py* provides the example for using PySerial to control the BK Precision 1823A *BK_1823A_Instruction_Manual.pdf* provides instrument performance and electrical specifications and control command set

 # Usage
 1. Download Python v2.7.18 (choose 32 or 64 bit based on the your OS bitness) on a PC.
 Other versions of Python might work with this code but they have not been tested.